top of page

 yellow fish at Monterey Bay Aquarium.

-A few hours hiking in Point Lobos State Reserve and you'll agree with those who describe Point Lobos a 'one of the greatest meeting of land and sea in the continental US'.
+Spend a few hours hiking in Point Lobos State Reserve, and you'll agree with those who call it 'one of the greatest meetings of land and sea in the continental US'.

 Hiking along coast at Point Lobos State Park